Licensing criteria for hospital-based ECE services

 Workforce restriction and core worker exemption

-The Vulnerable Children Act introduces a new children’s workforce restriction, which prohibits centres/services from employing or engaging people with a specified offence as core workers, unless they hold a Core Worker Exemption.
+The Children's Act 2014 introduces a new children’s workforce restriction, which prohibits centres/services from employing or engaging people with a specified offence as core workers, unless they hold a Core Worker Exemption.

-A specified offence means an offence identified in Schedule 2 of the Vulnerable Children Act 2014.
+A specified offence means an offence identified in Schedule 2 of the Children's Act 2014(external link).

-Individuals prohibited from being employed or engaged in a core worker role under the workforce restriction can apply for a Core Worker Exemption.
+Individuals prohibited from being employed or engaged in a core worker role under the workforce restriction can apply for a Core Worker Exemption(external link).

 Employers will be able to confirm whether a person holds a Core Worker Exemption.